GA-Merced/seir-seal-website/src/content/docs/reference/01-details.md

 ## Group Work Formats
 We will be using breakout rooms to get more personalized learning environments.
 Make sure to get to know your classmates and use each other as teachers!

-## Further reading

-- Read [about reference](https://diataxis.fr/reference/) in the Diátaxis framework